 There are thousands of taxis in Buenos Aires.
 The most common taxis are black with yellow roofs.
 They can be flagged down directly when standing on the right-hand side of the street.
 Taxis are available when the libre (free) sign is lit on the windscreen.

-It's possible to hail a taxi off the street or ask someone at a hotel or restaurant to call one.
-BA Taxi, an app rolled out by the government, can also order a regular taxi.
-Expats should always insist that the driver turns on the meter to avoid being overcharged, and the driver's information should be clearly displayed on the back of the taxi.
-Expats should also try to have the exact change when travelling in taxis, as drivers often don't have change or may be tempted to short-change when handed large bills.
+You can hail a taxi off the street or ask someone at a hotel or restaurant to call one.
+BA Taxi, an app rolled out by the government, can also order a regular taxi and connects users to the city’s licensed taxi fleet.
+Always insist that the driver turn on the meter to avoid being overcharged, and the driver’s information should be clearly displayed on the back of the taxi.
+Try to have the exact change when travelling in taxis, as drivers often don’t have change.

 Private-hire taxis called remises can be booked in advance through agencies.
-They are slightly more expensive than taxis but are usually safer.
+They are slightly more expensive than taxis but are usually safer with fixed rates and monitored vehicles.

-The Argentine taxi industry has fiercely fought the arrival of ride-sharing apps such as Uber, and the legality of these apps remains in constant flux, and even when the services are legal they can draw the ire of locals.
-Cabify is an alternative that uses licensed taxi drivers and provides many of the conveniences of ride-sharing apps.
+The Argentine taxi industry has fiercely fought the arrival of ride-sharing apps such as Uber, and the legality of these apps remains in constant flux.
+Uber continues to operate in a grey area – not fully legal but widely used, with drivers preferring cash payments.
+Cabify is a legal alternative that provides many of the conveniences of ride-sharing apps.

 Driving in Buenos Aires